tiepdotme/blog-2/_posts/2020-06-21-advanced-promises-chaining-error-handling.markdown

 Promise.all([firstPromise, secondPromise, thirdPromise, fourthPromise])
     .then((data) => {
         console.log(data); // [ 'Parwinder', 'Lauren', 'Robert', 'Eliu' ]
     });
 ```

-The example executes all promises together and once all of them return the `name`, outputs an array of results.
-This execution will take 2 seconds to output 4 names vs the chaining example will take 8 seconds to output all 4 names.
+The example executes all promises together, and once all of them return the `name`, outputs an array of results.
+This execution will take 2 seconds to output four names vs. the chaining example will take 8 seconds to output all four names.

-The order of output in the array is strictly the same as order of input promises to `Promise.all`.
+The order of output in the array is strictly the same as the order of input promises to `Promise.all`.

 🚨 Even if there is a **single** failure in `Promise.all`, the result will be that rejection or failure.